Me: So I met a guy

 I can say that my participation in this little game of navigating single mother sex has brought forth a profound appreciation for the sex that I am able to have.
-I have become much more discerning about whom I have sex with and much more keen about cultivating the sexual experience that I desire with precision and intention.
+I have become much more discerning about whom I have sex with and much more keen about cultivating the experiences I desire with precision and intention.

 My theme for sex in the most recent two years has been the T.I. song, “I don’t want no mediocre.”